jorditruji/BERT_Toxicity_Detection/README.md

 | 2       | 1.17825316      |    0.95902277 |
 | 3 |1.00735244 |    0.96428235 |
 | 4 | 0.87871132      |     0.96826997 |

+The final model was tested agains our validation partition with an accuracy of  0.96269972 and a MSE of 0.92.

+* Note that the MSE is computed in a toxicity scale between 0 and 10.

+## Next steps

+Make more experiments and take part in the competition